Texas Foster Family Association By-laws & Constitution

 SECTION 2

-GENERAL POWERS: The Executive Committee will take action on business of the ASSOCIATION between regular meetings.
+GENERAL POWERS: The Executive Committee will take action on business of the ASSOCIATION between regular Board meetings.
+The Executive Committee shall hold meetings at least monthly at such time and location as agreed upon by the members.

 SECTION 1